 - Think about push with the legs first

 - Stay firm and keep your package together in the early stages of the drive

 - On the Concept2 you can set the PM5 monitor to show the power curve (when your rowing with a frontloaded segmented rowing style the peak power will be in the early part of the curve, this is another indicator of good technique which you can use if you don’t have a pod).

 During the leg push the handle should move with the same speed as the seat (the blue and red graphs have the same gradient in the graph below).
 Opening your back too early results in the handle speed growing past the seat speed during the early drive and you can learn to avoid this by working on leg drills and keeping your back put.
 This part of the stroke influences the Style factor of the Quiske Virtual Coach the most.
 The legs produce about 60% of the full work.
 The yellow area below shows the drive phase of the legs:

 The Quiske Swing Challenge runs until the end of February 2021.
 You can join the challenge on any type of erg, just make sure to choose the right type in the Settings.
 Also, to join the challenge, set the recording interval to 2 minutes, and the Coach level to Challenging.
 Row consistently at 18SPM (i.e. a total of 36-40 strokes).
 See below sample screenshots with the metrics for the past October (Drive Rhythm), the Christmas Challenge (Legs Stopped), and the New Year Style Challenge indicated with arrows:

-Take a screenshot of your result and send it to us by email (email@example.com) before the end of February for a chance to win a Remote Coaching Session with a Quiske coach.
-All participants will also get the new Quiske Guide to Indoor Rowing for free.
+Take a screenshot of your result and send it to us by email (firstname.lastname@example.org) before the 7th of March for a chance to win a Remote Coaching Session with a Quiske coach.
+All participants will also get the new Quiske Guide to Rowing for free.